 All the words of Morning or Evening prayer can seem like a lot in a season of slowing down.
 So, why not try silence as a gateway to prayer?
 The Trappist Monk, Thomas Keating, has re-introduced the ancient practice of centering prayer.
 Centering prayer is deceptively simple.
 You sit in silence for 20 minutes.
 When you find yourself engaging a thought process, you use a “sacred word” (a simple word, associated with God, that doesn’t lead to images and further thoughts).
 The sacred word helps you gently let go of your thoughts.
 Centering Prayer helps us to rest in God.

 At Holy Communion we’ll be practicing Centering Prayer for three weeks in Advent on Wednesday evenings at 6pm.
-We’ll follow the pprayer with a simple soup supper.
+Each week we’ll introduce the silence a little differently, we Scripture readings, music, or guided meditation.
+But each week we’ll sit together in silence.
+We’ll follow the prayer with a simple soup supper.
 If you live near St. Louis, you’re welcome to join us.
 If you don’t, consider finding a group for practice through Contemplative Outreach.

 Sitting in silence can seem difficult, at least at first.
 Listen to Amanda Olsted talk about her journey: